SJBOC Moorings

-Saul Junction Boat Owners Club Ltd lease the Stroudwater Navigation towpath side moorings from Canal & River Trust.
+Saul Junction Boat Owners Club Ltd lease the Stroudwater Navigation towpath side moorings from the Canal & River Trust.

 SJBOC boats are moored to rings on steel posts.

-Each mooring post is numbered.
-Mooring post No. 1 is situated outside the Junction Bridge Keepers Office.
-Post No. 81 is adjacent to Walk Bridge at the terminus point of the leased stretch.
+Mooring Post No. 81 is adjacent to Walk Bridge at the terminus point of the leased stretch.

-Moorers are requested to affix fenders from the mooring posts or their boats; but not from the timber waling board atop the steel piling panels.
+Moorers are requested to affix mooring fenders to their boats or their appointed mooring posts.
+Neither mooring ropes nor fenders are to be affixed to the timber waling board atop the steel piling panels.
+There are three water points along the moorings.

 Saul Marina lies opposite SJBOC moorings.
 Boats moving to and from Saul Marina are assisted by a short ‘no mooring’ stretch between the SJBOC boats.
 This space also creates a ‘winding hole’ for SJBOC vessels.

 The River Frome feeds the Stroudwater Navigation.
-Consequently, a strong current always flows towards the Gloucester – Sharpness Canal.
+Consequently, a strong current always flows towards the Gloucester-Sharpness Canal.

 Tel.
 01452 740 444 or 07827 254 740 or VHF Channel 74.